Point and click

-Point and click are the actions of a computer user moving a pointer to a certain location on a screen (pointing) and then pressing a button on a mouse, usually the left button (click), or other pointing device.
+Point and click are one of the actions of a computer user moving a pointer to a certain location on a screen (pointing) and then pressing a button on a mouse or other pointing device (click).
 An example of point and click is in hypermedia, where users click on hyperlinks to navigate from document to document.

-Point and click can be used with any number of input devices varying from mouses, touch pads, trackpoint, joysticks, scroll buttons, and roller balls.

 User interfaces, for example graphical user interfaces, are sometimes described as "point-and-click interfaces", often to suggest that they are very easy to use, requiring that the user simply point to indicate their wishes.
-These interfaces are sometimes referred to condescendingly (e.g., by Unix users) as "click-and-drool" or "point-and-drool" interfaces.

-The use of this phrase to describe software implies that the interface can be controlled solely through the mouse (or some other means such as a stylus), with little or no input from the keyboard, as with many graphical user interfaces.
+Describing software this way implies that the interface can be controlled solely through a pointing device with little or no input from the keyboard, as with many graphical user interfaces.

-In some systems, such as Internet Explorer, moving the pointer over a link (or other GUI control) and waiting for a split-second (that can range from 0.004 to 0.7 s) can cause a tooltip to be displayed.
+In some systems, such as Internet Explorer, moving the pointer over a link (or other GUI control) and waiting for a split-second will cause a tooltip to be displayed.

 Single click

 A single click or "click" is the act of pressing a computer mouse button once without moving the mouse.
 Single clicking is usually a primary action of the mouse.
 Single clicking, by default in many operating systems, selects (or highlights) an object while double-clicking executes or opens the object.
 The single-click has many advantages over double click due to the reduced time needed to complete the action.
 The single-click or one-click phrase has also been used to apply to the commercial field as a competitive advantage.
-The slogan "single click" or "one-click" has become very common to show clients the ease of use of their services.
+The slogan "single click" or "one-click" commonly advertises services' ease of use.